NadaAlaa1/scholar_chat_app/README.md

 - Firebase: For real-time database and user authentication.
 - Provider: For state management.
 - Flutter Widgets: Ensuring a responsive and dynamic UI.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a feature branch: git checkout -b feature-name.
+3. Commit your changes: git commit -m "Add feature description".
+4. Push to your branch: git push origin feature-name.
+5. Submit a pull request.